Ted Follows

-Edward James Follows (November 30, 1926 – October 21, 2016) was a Canadian film, television and stage actor.
+Edward James "Ted" Follows (November 30, 1926 – October 21, 2016) was a Canadian film, television and stage actor.
 He was best known for playing the role of Macduff in Macbeth at the Stratford Festival and the 1961 CBC Television film adaptation, and his television roles as the title character in the CBC drama series McQueen, as crown attorney Arnold Bateman in Wojeck, and as Charles Tupper, Minister of Railways, in The National Dream.

 Early life and education

 Follows was born in Ottawa, Ontario in 1926 to Edward James Follows and Isabella (née Latimer) Follows, and had a younger brother, Jack.
 He was raised in a variety of locations across Canada as his father was a serviceman with the Royal Canadian Air Force.
 Ted Follows attended high school in Winnipeg.
 He studied psychology at the University of Toronto, also acting in Hart House theatre productions, and following his graduation he had his first professional acting role in 1945.